Nx2me Connected Health is designed to help you

-- Notes, and health assessments
+- Notes and health assessments

 Nx2me works over a secure Wi-Fi network established at the patient’s home.
 If a patient doesn’t have Internet service, a cell data plan is available.
-All patient information is encrypted and transmitted using secured Internet protocols.
+All patient information is encrypted and transmitted using secure Internet protocols.

 Nx2me has shown to improve patient retention by monitoring compliance, early intervention and education.1

 Lower therapy discontinuation rate due to controllable causes

 Contact Us For More Information